 The 95-95-95 target, an ambitious goal set by UNAIDS in 2014, states that by 2030, 95 percent of all people living with HIV will know their HIV status, 95 percent of all people with diagnosed HIV infection will receive antiretroviral therapy (ART), and 95 percent of all people receiving ART will be virally suppressed (UNAIDS 2014).
-In an environment of flat or declining donor resources, meeting this goal requires countries to innovate to more efficiently use existing resources along the HIV clinical cascade.
+In an environment of flat or declining donor resources, meeting this goal requires countries to more efficiently use existing resources along the HIV clinical cascade.
 The HIV/AIDS clinical response and corresponding HRH interventions have largely been focused on the public health sector.
-There has been less focus on leveraging the existing private sector HRH, nor attention to identifying ways to expand the private sector's employment of health workers for HIV service delivery as a means of overcoming HRH constraints for HIV.
+There has been less focus on leveraging the existing private sector HRH, nor attention paid to identifying ways to expand the private sector's employment of health workers for HIV service delivery as a means of overcoming HRH constraints.

-The South Africa and Indian participants in this study have widely different involvement and interest in HIV service delivery.
+The South African and Indian participants in this study have widely different involvement and interest in HIV service delivery.
 In South Africa, respondents were involved in HIV testing, circumcision, treatment, and antiretroviral drug (ARV) distribution.
 They seized opportunities to leverage their primary health care delivery models for HIV services.
 In contrast, in India, a few respondents included HIV testing among their standard tests and referred positives to government facilities for follow-up; the rest did not offer any type of HIV service.
-None of the Indian respondents envisioned an opportunity to expand their HIV services, stating that the response has been wholly owned by the public sector; nevertheless, their delivery models offer models for strengthening HIV service delivery.
+None of the Indian respondents envisioned an opportunity to expand their HIV services, stating that the response has been wholly owned by the public sector; nevertheless, their delivery models offer ideas for strengthening HIV service delivery.
 Both countries offered lessons on how to better leverage the private sector for the HIV clinical cascade.

-The private sector's unique service delivery models could be-and in many cases are already-leveraged to provide differentiated care for patients along the entire clinical cascade.
+The private sector's unique service delivery models could be-and in many cases are already-leveraged to provide differentiated care for patients along the entire clinical cascade (Figure 3).
 Differentiated care models are defined as "a client-centered approach that simplifies and adapts HIV services across the cascade to reflect the preferences and expectations of various groups of people living with HIV, while reducing unnecessary burdens on the health system" (ARASA and ITPC 2016).
 Differentiated care models often move away from the standard facility-based model and bring HIV service delivery into the community.
 A 2017 study demonstrated that adopting differentiated care models can lead to improved health workforce efficiency (Barker et al.).
 The South African respondents are experimenting in differentiated care models by moving HIV testing and ARV delivery away from health care facilities.
-For example, Expectra Health Solutions offers HIV testing in the community using community health workers (CHWs) in some programs, and Clicks Group Ltd. is expanding access to ARV drugs by filling prescriptions in its pharmacies nationwide as well as couriering drugs to miners and others working in remote areas.
-The private sector's agility in designing care delivery models makes them better suited to explore differentiated care models than the more structured public sector.
-Respondents in both South Africa and India provided examples of how the private sector could leverage these models to play a greater role across all three 95s, as depicted in Figure 1 and described below.
+For example, CHWs in some programs, and Clicks Group Ltd. is expanding access to ARV drugs by filling prescriptions in its pharmacies nationwide as well as couriering drugs to miners and others working in remote areas.
+The private sector's agility in designing care delivery models makes it better suited to explore differentiated care models than the more structured public sector.
+Respondents in both South Africa and India provided examples of how the private sector could leverage these models to play a greater role across all three global targets.